ocaml-community/awesome-ocaml/README.md

 - [jsonm](http://erratique.ch/software/jsonm) — Non-blocking streaming JSON codec for OCaml.
 - [xmlm](http://erratique.ch/software/xmlm) — A streaming codec to decode and encode the XML data format.
 - [yojson](http://mjambon.com/yojson.html) — An optimized parsing and printing library for the JSON format.

-## Syntax Extensions

-- [omonad](https://github.com/danmey/omonad) – Monad syntax using ppx extensions.
-- [ppx_import](https://github.com/whitequark/ppx_import) – Import is a syntax extension that allows to pull in types or signatures from other compiled interface files.

 ## System Programming